AdobeDocs/developers-animatesdk-docs/ToolObj_object/toolOb10.md

 #### Example

 ```
-The following command in an extensible tool’s JavaScript file will set Flash to not show the fill options in the Property inspector for that tool:
+The following command in an extensible toolâ€™s JavaScript file will set Flash to not show the fill options in the Property inspector for that tool:
 fl.tools.activeTool.showPIControl("fill", false);

 ```